The Blue Marble: DSCOVR

-On July 21, 2015, NASA released a new Blue Marble photograph taken by a U.S. Deep Space Climate Observatory (DSCOVR), a solar weather and Earth observation satellite that was launched in February 2015 and will provide a near-continuous view of the entire sunlit-side of the Earth.
+On July 21, 2015, NASA released a new Blue Marble photograph taken by a U.S. Deep Space Climate Observatory (DSCOVR), a solar weather and Earth observation satellite that was launched in February 2015 and provided a near-continuous view of the entire sunlit-side of the Earth.
 The image was taken on July 6, 2015.
 The photograph, of the Western Hemisphere, is centered over Central America.
 The Western United States, Mexico and the Caribbean are visible, but much of South America is hidden beneath cloud cover.
 Greenland can be seen at the upper edge of the image.

 The EPIC science team plans to upload 13 new color images per day on their website.
 The color balance has been adjusted to approximate an image that could be seen with the average human eye.
 In addition to images, scientific information will be uploaded as it becomes available after in-flight calibration is complete.
 The science information will be ozone and aerosol amounts, cloud reflectivity, cloud height, and vegetation information.
 The EPIC instrument views the Earth from sunrise in the west to sunset in the east 12 to 13 times per day as the Earth rotates at 15 degrees of longitude per hour.
-Clearly visible are storms forming over the Atlantic and Pacific Oceans, major slowly moving "cloud rivers", dust aerosol plumes from Africa, the sun's reflection in the oceans, ship exhaust tracks in the clouds, rivers and lakes, and the variegated land surface patterns especially in the African deserts.
+Clearly visible are storms forming over the Atlantic and Pacific Oceans, major slowly moving "cloud rivers", dust aerosol plumes from Africa, the Sun's reflection in the oceans, ship exhaust tracks in the clouds, rivers and lakes, and the variegated land surface patterns especially in the African deserts.
 The spatial resolution of the color images is about 10 km (6 miles), and the resolution of the science products will be about 20 km (10 miles).
-Once every three months, lunar images are obtained that are the same as those viewed from Earth during our full Moon.
+Once every three months, lunar images are obtained that are the same as those viewed from Earth during a full Moon.
 On occasion, the other side of the Moon will appear in the Earth images as the Moon crosses in front of the Earth.

 Cultural reception

 The picture has been identified as one of the most widely publicised and influential images since its release, particularly in the advocacy for environmental protection.

-Its reflection, and of images from space in general, has been in parts critically analyzed as distracting from human geographic issues and from being a technological product produced by a dominant spacefaring country, which developed the image and its overview effect as a boundless worldview instead of as an image inviting an intricate and critical overview.
+The Blue Marble, and other images from space, have been in parts critically analyzed as distracting from human geographic issues and from being a technological product produced by a dominant spacefaring country, which developed the image and its overview effect as a boundless worldview instead of as an image inviting an intricate and critical overview.